Gorehabba

-Gorehabba (lit. 'cow dung festival' in Kannada) is a Hindu festival celebrated in Gumatapura in Talavadi, Erode district, a Kannada-speaking village in the Indian state of Tamil Nadu on the state's border with Karnataka.
-It is dedicated to Beerappa, an avatar of Shiva worshipped by Kurubas.
-It is celebrated a day after Diwali's Bali Padyami, whereby the festival involves participants playfully throwing or smearing cow dung on one another as part of a local ritual tradition.
+Gorehabba (lit. 'cow dung festival' in Kannada) is a local festival celebrated in the village of Gumatapura, located on the Karnataka and Tamil Nadu border.
+It is celebrated a day after Diwali's Bali Padyami and is dedicated to Beerappa, a god worshipped by the Kurubas community.
+The festival involves participants playfully throwing or smearing cow dung on one another as part of a local ritual tradition.
+The village of Gumatapura, also spelled Gumatapur, was formerly part of Chamarajanagar district in Karnataka and was transferred to Tamil Nadu following the States Reorganisation Act.

 Background

 As per local legends, god Beerappa, who is worshipped by the Kuruba community, was born from cow dung; therefore, the festival is celebrated by splashing cow dung on one another.
 It is also believed that participating in the cow dung splashing game cures people of all kinds of diseases, which is one of the reasons for keeping the tradition alive, even after hundreds of years.

-Cow dung has ritual importance in Hinduism, where it is believed to have cleansing properties and is used in purification rituals.
-According to Shiva Purana, certain ceremonial ablutions on the linga are performed with panchagavya that contains a mix of five substances obtained from cows viz., cow’s urine (gojala), dung (gomaya), milk (kṣīra), curd (dadhi) and ghee (ājya).